mrscallion90/hello-backend/README.md

 Master one thing hopefully
 Goals:
-1. Finish this project till the end and deploy it and stress test it
+-  Finish this project till the end and deploy it and stress test it

 For developing:
 npm run dev # Live changes take effect

+Using the code:
+.env is basically the config
+PORT = xxxx # 4 digit number
+SALT = x # 1 digit number

 Credits:
 - https://youtu.be/9BD9eK9VqXA